tuvshinot/django_channel/README.md

-# django_channel
+# django_channel in Docker container
+clone && docker-compose up --build
-Using Django channel patch to create char app
+Using Django channel patch to create char app in Docker Container